About the Ira A. Fulton Schools of Engineering

 Ira A. Fulton Schools of Engineering at Arizona State University

-The Ira A. Fulton Schools of Engineering offers 25 undergraduate programs and 48 graduate programs in its seven schools:
+The Ira A. Fulton Schools of Engineering offers 25 undergraduate programs and nearly 50 graduate programs in its eight schools:

 In addition, ‘The Global School’ refers to the Fulton Schools’ collective efforts in engaging in a globally-connected network of higher education initiatives and collaborations with government entities to broaden access to engineering education and build partnerships important to improving our communities and all whom we serve.